 We foresee that policy will be made both in the policy forums and consented to by the board, and made on occasion by the board of ICANN itself.
 We are quite sure that there will be conflicts of opinion within forums, among the forums, and between the forums and the Board.
-"Under corporate law, at least as it exists in many of the States of the United States, the Board of Directors has the ultimate responsibility and it can not abrogate this responsibility by giving other people or "forums" a power of choice that the Board can not supersede."
 This is normal.
 That consensus would be achievable is the one area where the original assumptions of ICANN, based as they were in the culture of the academics who created the Internet, has proven to be in error.